 Competing and innovating in today’s high-speed cycles of boom and bust requires true business agility.
 Smart executives — from bootstrapped startups to behemoth tech giants—are now leading product and solution development across an entire continuum, from operations to exploration.
 We’re all familiar with the operational side of this equation: continuing to support current revenue-generating products and making quarterly numbers.
 But in our current business environment, taking advantage of market uncertainty by exploring and incubating product innovation is now at the heart of a company’s success.

-Today, it’s vital to infuse your business with a startup-minded, entrepreneurial focus on discovering what’s new and possible.
+Today, it’s vital to infuse your business with a dynamic, startup-minded, entrepreneurial focus on discovering what’s new and possible.
 By infusing Agile and Lean concepts into future-looking product development, companies can actively innovate, create a pipeline of viable opportunities, and thwart disruptions in a technology economy that can move markets in months.
 This means letting your entrepreneurial-minded visionaries explore, experiment and develop technologies and products in a fairly free-form “innovation sandbox” to sustain future business.

 This innovation sandbox provides a safe, contained place where innovators are free to unleash their creativity, play and run ideas through rapid experiments to validate assumptions.
 Although this sounds like a black box where money goes in and magic comes out the other side, it’s actually a very disciplined process of discovering future opportunities by forming a team innovation sandbox, discovering possible new offers, validating those offers are viable, and then successfully transferring the new offer into the operational side of the company.